tonym128/ESP32_Arduboy/README.md

 *Please do read through the extensive documentation included there.*

-# There are a few games at example folder.
+# There are a few games in this package
 **Check the LICENCE files in every folder to respect the copyrights!**
 - **Arduboy3D** - "Catacombs of the damned" by [James Howard](https://community.arduboy.com/t/catacombs-of-the-damned-formerly-another-fps-style-3d-demo/6565 "James Howard")
 - **ID-34-Mystic-Balloon-master** - "Mystic Balloon" [by TEAM ARG](http://www.team-arg.org/ "by TEAM ARG")